guedou/scapy-handson/trophies/manipulating_packets.md

 **task #2**

-- create an implicit packet that builds 5 explicit packets with 5 differents TTL values
+- create an implicit packet that builds 5 explicit packets with 5 deferents TTL values
 - iterate over this packets

 ## Hints